dbstutz/askiq-temp/README.md

 ## 🧠 Key Features

 - 🧹 **Automated Web Scraper**
-  Crawls thousands of Stanford informational pages using a memory-optimized Python crawler with parallel browser sessions and sitemap-based discovery
+  Crawls thousands of informational pages using a memory-optimized Python crawler with parallel browser sessions and sitemap-based discovery

 - 🔍 **Semantic Search with Vector Embeddings**
   Chunks scraped content and stores it in **ChromaDB** with OpenAI `text-embedding-3-small` vectors, filtered by similarity threshold